 How does Sagebooks compare to other beginner readers?

 老大 and I have enjoyed reading each of these books, but I think these are better for reading practice after Sagebooks.
-Greenfield doesn’t do as well with spaced repetition, and 四五快读 has too many Chinese characters on a page for new learners.
-Also, 四五快读 does not have audio.
+Greenfield does not have much spaced repetition, and 四五快读 has too many Chinese characters on a page for new learners.
+Also, 四五快读 has no audio.

 In summary, I highly recommend Sagebooks Basic 500.